Mary Kathryn (Kate) DAHLGREN, Ph.D.

 Research Data Analyst

 Celine graduated from Colby College in 2018 with a B.A. in Psychology with a concentration in Neuroscience.
 During her undergraduate career, Celine worked in various clinical labs, including the Colby College Emotion and Mood lab and the University of Massachusetts Infant Cognition lab.
 Additionally, she interned with a pediatric neuropsychologist at Maine General Medical Center and completed an independent study examining the relationship between prenatal nicotine exposure and neurocognitive disorders.
 After graduating from Colby, Celine worked as a neuropsychological testing assistant at a psychology practice, administering cognitive assessments and clinical scales to patients with various neurocognitive disorders.
-As a member of the CCNC, she will receive further training in neuropsychological testing, neuroimaging, and clinical research methodology and plans to pursue a degree in clinical neuropsychology in the future.
+As a member of the CCNC, she will receive further training in neuropsychological testing, neuroimaging, and clinical research methodology.
+Currently, Celine is pursuing a Masters in Health Informatics at Northeastern University.

 deniz kosereisoglu, b.S.

 Deniz graduated from William and Mary in 2020 with a B.S. in Neuroscience.
 As an undergraduate student she was involved in various research projects and managed a lab investigating the effects of nicotine on anxiety.
 Throughout her three and a half years in the lab she explored different behavioral paradigms using rodent models while leading lab administration.
 Her current interests range from psychopharmacology and the impact of substance use on psychological disorders, to the exploration of mental illness as a public health issue.
-As a member of the CCNC, Deniz currently plays an integral role in data management and recruitment efforts.
+As a member of the CCNC, Deniz plays an integral role in data management, recruitment efforts, and public outreach.
 In the future, she hopes to pursue an advanced degree in neuroscience.

 ASHLEY LAMBROS, B.S.